raycast/extensions/extensions/web-audit/README.md

 You can install the extension via the `import extension` command directly in Raycast.

 ### 2. Use the command
 The command for starting the Extension is `Analyze Website [https://raycast.com/]`.

-### 3. Type in the Website URL
-You now can type in the website url of your choice into the input field.
-Please note that you have to give the full adress inclusive `https://`.
+You can use any URL you want, if it is not reachable or you don't type the URL in including a protocol, the extension will throw an error.

-### 4. Wait and look at the results
+### 3. Wait and look at the results
-After a few milliseconds you should see your results and some information about the website on the right side.
+After a few seconds you should see your results and some information about the website on the right side.

 ## Bugs